 One of Australia’s most breathtaking natural landscapes, the Great Barrier Reef is the world’s largest, richest and most diverse coral reef.

-Thankfully, as a World Heritage Area, it’s also one of the world’s best-managed marine parks.
+Thankfully, as a World Heritage Area, it’s also one of the world’s best-managed Marine Parks.

 North Queensland Bulk Ports has three ports within the Great Barrier Reef World Heritage Area.
-As such, the reef’s protection is of paramount importance to us and an integral factor in our operations planning and development.
+As such, the reef’s protection is paramount to us and an integral factor in our operations planning and development.
 We take every step to ensure this iconic Australian landmark survives and thrives for future generations.

 Ports have operated in the Great Barrier Reef region for over 150 years.
 In fact, Queensland ports have a demonstrable long and successful history of responsible environmental management in operating near areas of high conservation value.

 In 1981, when the Great Barrier Reef World Heritage Area was established at the low water mark, it was acknowledged that ports would be located within the World Heritage Area.
 This was, and still is, seen as appropriate and manageable because the World Heritage Convention doesn’t exclude human activities or industrial activities from operating within World Heritage properties.
 The fact that all our port areas are outside the Great Barrier Reef Marine Park, located inshore many kilometres from mid-shelf and outer coral reefs, influences this decision.

 Exemplary maintenance of port access and operations is critical to ensuring sustainability of the Great Barrier Reef region, as well as the safety of our people.
 All our ports have advanced environmental management and monitoring programs in place.
 We continue to invest considerable time and money to ensure our ports implement leading practices associated with port operation and maintenance activities.